matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

  - [`SledStore` configuratiion][sled-store builder]
  - [`Indexeddb` configuration][indexeddb builder]

-Most have fallback (though maybe with deprecation warning) support for an existing code path, but these are likley to be removed in upcoming releases.
+Most have fallback (though maybe with deprecation warning) support for an existing code path, but these are likely to be removed in upcoming releases.

 ### Splitting of concerns: Media

-In an effort to declutter the `Client` API dedicated types have been created dealing with specfic concerns in one place.
+In an effort to declutter the `Client` API dedicated types have been created dealing with specific concerns in one place.
 In `0.5` we introduced `client.account()`, and `client.encryption()`, we are doing the same with `client.media()` to manage media and attachments in one place with the [`media::Media` type][media typ]  now.

 The signatures of media uploads, have also changed slightly: rather than expecting a reader `R: Read + Seek`, it now is a simple `&[u8]`.
 Which also means no more unnecessary `seek(0)` to reset the cursor, as we are just taking an immutable reference now.